 The location of snow deposits is also an important factor when laying out schoolyard amenities.
 During your site analysis, make note of where snow drifts and banks tend to form in the schoolyard.
 These areas are not ideal for play structures, seating areas, or outdoor classrooms.
-In a changing climate, it is becoming increasingly important to add more resiliency and to reduce the over-loaded storm water system.
-This can be done with plantings (i.e. bioswale) and by limiting the number of impermeable surfaces.

 Snow banks are also a good indication of areas of high salt concentrations.
 Snow banks/storage locations often leave high amounts of salt in the landscape.
 Avoid planting in these areas if possible, or select salt-tolerant species for plants in close proximity to roads and snow banks.